Syria-SDF ceasefire hangs in balance after renewed clashes, faltering talks

 Taking control of ISIL prisons

-The SDF, the United States-backed force that fought ISIL in Syria, controls more than a dozen prisons in the northeast, where some 9,000 ISIL members have been held for years without trial.
+The SDF, the United States-backed force that fought ISIL in Syria, controls more than a dozen prisons in the northeast, where about 9,000 ISIL members have been held for years without trial.

-While al-Sharaa’s government has pledged to reunify Syria after nearly 14 years of ruinous civil war, the SDF has repeatedly underlined al-Sharaa’s previous affiliation with Hayat Tahrir al-Sham (HTS), formerly a part of al-Qaeda.
+While al-Sharaa’s government has pledged to reunify Syria after nearly 14 years of war, the SDF has repeatedly underlined al-Sharaa’s previous affiliation with Hayat Tahrir al-Sham (HTS), formerly part of al-Qaeda.

-In a statement on Monday, the SDF referred to the government as “ISIS sympathizers, whose actions are directed and orchestrated by the Turkish state”, and pledged to respond in a similar manner to the battle to capture Kobane in 2014.
+In a statement on Monday, the SDF referred to the government as “ISIS sympathizers, whose actions are directed and orchestrated by the Turkish state,” and pledged to respond in a similar manner to the battle to capture Kobane in 2014.

 “Today we reaffirm that the will of the people is stronger than all forms of aggression and occupation,” the statement said.

-The Syrian government responded to the statement, rejecting “any attempt to use the issue of terrorism as a tool for political or security blackmail”.
+The Syrian government responded by rejecting “any attempt to use the issue of terrorism as a tool for political or security blackmail”.

 “The insistence on linking the actions of law enforcement and the restoration of state legitimacy with the danger of activating terrorist cells constitutes a blatant attempt to distort the facts and fuel the conflict in order to maintain an authority that was imposed by force of arms,” it said in a statement.